Displaced Workers Technical Note

 Data discussed in this release on displaced workers were obtained from the following

 (This question was asked of all persons 20 years and over.)
 During the last 3 calendar

-years, that is, January 2011 through December 2013, did (you/name) lose a job or leave
+years, that is, January 2017 through December 2019, did (you/name) lose a job or leave one

-shift was abolished, insufficient work, or another similar reason?
+was abolished, insufficient work, or another similar reason?

-(If the respondent answered "yes" to the above question on job loss, the following
+(If the respondent answered "yes" to the above question on job loss, the following question

-(is/are) no longer working at that job?
+working at that job?

 Plant or company closed down or moved